y2kappa/Rust-Profiler/README.md

 ```

 ## TODO:
 - add a recurring profiling log appear eveyr 5 minutes ot help with logging and make it configurable
 - make sure the numbers are right

-## Outputs
+## Example Outputs

 ### Memory